AliMoghimii/AliMoghimii/README.md

 * Member of the SBU Virtual and Augmented laboratory at Shahid Beheshti University (on going).
 * Member of the SBU Game laboratory at Shahid Beheshti University (on going).

-Feel free to contact me at my mail email address : ali_moghimii@yahoo.com
+Feel free to contact me at my main email address : ali_moghimii@yahoo.com

 # Skills & Technologies: